VirusTotal/yara/docs/writingrules.rst

     }

-What this rule says is that at least two of the strings in the set ($a,$b,$c) must be present on the file, no matter which.
+What this rule says is that at least two of the strings in the set ($a,$b,$c) must be present in the file, no matter which.
 Of course, when using this operator, the number before the ``of`` keyword must be equal to or less than the number of strings in the set.